shxclem/Projet-1-Pr--ing-2/README.md

 Also, it is possible to chose a sort among --avl --abr --tab, if you don't, then --avl will be selected by default.
 Finally, you need to write the ressource file containing all the datas that will be processed, this file needs to be a .csv.
-This .csv needs to be in the input folder in order to work.

 For example, it would be possible to execute the program in this way : bash projet_wa.sh Test1.csv -t2 -F --abr